NickKarpowicz/LightwaveExplorer/README.md

   The code is written in a "trilingual" way - a single core code file is compiled (after some includes and preprocessor definitions) by the three different compilers, Nvidia nvcc, a c++ compiler (either Microsoft's, g++, or clang++ have all worked), and Intel dpc++.

   Although CUDA was the initial platform and what I use (and test) most extensively, I've added two additional languages for those who don't have an Nvidia graphics card.

   One is in c++, with multithreading done with OpenMP.

-The other (just added) language is SYCL.
+  The other language is SYCL.
 This also allows the simulation to run on the CPU and should allow it to run on Intel's graphics cards, as well as the integrated graphics of many Intel CPUs.
 The same language should be able to run on AMD cards, but support for the DPC++ toolchain with the HipSYCL backend is quite new, and I don't have an AMD card to test it on.

-  Because of this, the different architectures are using the same algorithm, aside from small differences in their floating point math and intrinsic functions.
+  The different architectures are using the same algorithm, aside from small differences in their floating point math and intrinsic functions.
 So when I make changes or additions, there will never be any platform gaining over the other (again, reproducibility by anyone is part of the goals here).